szaumoor/ZSTweaks/README.md

 This component requires the previous one, and it adds a description worth-reading (YMMV).
 I really dislike items with unique names, but with no interesting description or brief backstory.
 It seems lazy and uninteresting to add a named item without any background.
 Additionally, it adds a minor power to it, based on this brief backstory.
 See ZSTweaks/unique_descriptions.md for details.

+**Component 1582:** Make Vexation +2 more powerful

+I've always liked this sword conceptually and it's introduced into the game in a very cool way.
+This makes this short sword another +3 weapon, and additionally improved in the following ways:

+- Critical hits inflicts 2d4 extra piercing damage
+- Bleeding per hit improved to 1d2 from 1

+Note that this will make the encounter relatively more difficult, obviously.
+Protect your mages, Neera will likely be targeted.
+And promptly chunked.

 </details>

 ---